Graded Character Formula for Fusion Products of Irreducible Modules and Littlewood-Richardson Coefficients in Type $A_2$: Introduction

 \section{Introduction}

 Let $\mathfrak g$ be a finite-dimensional simple Lie algebra over the complex field and $\mathfrak g[t]$ the corresponding current algebra.
-Due to their application in mathematical physics and combinatorics, the theory of finite dimensional representations of current algebras has been a topic of interest for the past two decades.
-In this paper we study a class of graded finite-dimensional representations of $\mathfrak{sl}_3[t]$ modules called fusion product modules which are known to generalize several important classes of representations of the current Lie algebras like the local Weyl modules, Demazure Modules and Kirillov-Reshitikhin modules.
+In this paper, we study a class of graded finite-dimensional representations of $\mathfrak{sl}_3[t]$ modules called fusion product modules which are known to generalize several important classes of representations of the current Lie algebras like the local Weyl modules, Demazure modules and Kirillov-Reshitikhin modules.